dlareau/puzzlehunt_server/docs/hunt_running.rst

 Download Puzzles
 ================

 Before anybody can start playing your hunt, you have to download the puzzles.
-Head over to ``{server URL}/staff/management/``, make sure the hunt you are trying to run is marked as the current hunt, and click the "Fetch ALL puzzles from URLs".
-It will take a few minutes, be patient.
+Head over to ``{server URL}/staff/management/``, and click "Puzzles" button next to your hunt.
+It will download all of the puzzles, and it take a few minutes, be patient.

 That should just work, if it doesn't, check your links, check your PDF accessibility and try again. (if you really think it is a bug, feel free to submit an issue)